 A vaginal breech birth is not recommended if:

-- Your baby is ‘footling breech’, when the baby’s feet is below the bottom
+- Your baby is ‘footling breech’.
+This is when the baby’s feet are below the bottom

 - Your baby is larger or smaller than average

 - You have a low-lying placenta